 7. Save On Clothes and Shoes For the Baby

 Babies grow very quickly, so it doesn’t make sense to buy a ton of clothes, which they will outgrow in a few months.
-You can buy around 10 sets of onesies and use them for the three month period.
+You can buy around 10 sets of onesies and use them for a three-month period.
 It’s a personal choice if you want to buy used clothes for your baby.
-You can opt to buy brand new clothes for regular use, because you will be washing them frequently, but for fancier one time use, you can opt to buy clothes that are lightly used.
+You can opt to buy brand-new clothes for regular use, because you will be washing them frequently, but for fancier one-time use, you can opt to buy clothes that are lightly used.

 There are a number of Facebook groups for new moms, where you can get just like new clothes for a fraction of the price.
 There are a number of apps for selling used stuff online that you can use.
-For the entire one year, your baby will hardly need shoes, so just a pair will suffice, when he or she starts walking.
+For the entire first year, your baby will hardly need shoes, so just a pair will suffice when he or she starts walking.

 8. Buy Items That Have a Dual Purpose

 Look for items that can serve multiple purposes.
 For example, a crib that can be converted to a bed when your baby becomes a toddler or a dresser that can serve as a changing table as well.